veny7/Matthieu-L/README.md

  3.Binomial tree and Monte-Carlo (we calculate an option with trajectory dependence and without trajectory dependence) 4.Brownian motion and convergence of the binomial model

-The project is in Alloc_actifs
+The project is in Alloc_actif